 However, if death after the contestability period and their background information is not accurate, usually, misrepresentation won’t be an issue.
 It becomes one if the policy was purchased for the benefit of the beneficiaries – the covered individual committed suicide or the insurance was bought in a plot to murder the insured and collect the money.
 Insurers deny such claims after the contestability period has ended.

-See how we solved cases involving material misrepresentation or deaths during the contestability period:
+See how our life insurance lawyers solved cases involving material misrepresentation or deaths during the contestability period:

 2. The type of death wasn’t covered in the policy